Wirecloud/map-viewer-widget/src/doc/userguide.md

   of the following fields:
     - **`id`** (required): id used for identifying this PoI.
 Used in the update and delete operations for locating the associated PoI.
-    - `location` (required if `currentLocation` not used): a GeoJSON geometry. e.g. `{"type": "Point", "coordinates": [125.6, 10.1]}`
     - `currentLocation` (deprecated, required if `location` not used):
         - `longitude` (required):
 		- `latitude` (required):
         - `system`: geodetic datum system (usually WGS84, it can be UTM)
+    - `data`: Data associated with the point of interest, used by the **PoI selected** output endpoint.
+    - `icon`: URL of the icon to use for the marker or an object describing the icon to use.
+Available options:
+        - `anchor`: Anchor position.
+Default value is `[0.5, 0.5]` (icon center).
+        - `anchorXUnits`: Units in which the anchor x value is specified.
+A value of `'fraction'` indicates the x value is a fraction of the icon.
+A value of `'pixels'` indicates the x value in pixels.
+Default is `'fraction'`.
+        - `anchorYUnits`: Units in which the anchor y value is specified.
+A value of `'fraction'` indicates the y value is a fraction of the icon.
+A value of `'pixels'` indicates the y value in pixels.
+Default is `'fraction'`.
+        - `opacity`: Opacity of the icon (range from 0 to 1).
+Default is `1`.
+        - `scale`: Scale.
+Default is `1`.
+        - `src`: Image source URI.
+    - `infoWindow`: content (using HTML) associated with the PoI.
+    - `location` (required if `currentLocation` not used): a GeoJSON geometry. e.g. `{"type": "Point", "coordinates": [125.6, 10.1]}`
+    - `style`: Style to use for rendering.
+Supported options:
+        - `fill`:
+            - `color`: fill color.
+CSS3 color, that is, an hexadecimal, `rgb` or `rgba` color.
+        - `stroke`:
+            - `color`: stroke color.
+CSS3 color, that is, an hexadecimal, `rgb` or `rgba` color.
+            - `width`: stroke width in pixels.
+    - `subtitle`: subtitle associated to the PoI
     - `title`: title associated to the PoI
-    - `subtitle`: subtitle associated to the PoI
-    - `infoWindow`: content (using HTML) associated with the PoI.
     - `tooltip`: text to be displayed as tooltip when the mouse is over the PoI.
-    - `data`: Data associated with the point of interest, used by the **PoI selected** output endpoint.
-    - `icon`: URL of the icon to use for the marker
 - **Insert/Update Centered PoI**: Insert or update a PoI and change the viewport centering the map on it.
 Uses the same format used by the **Insert/Update PoI** endpoint.